Favourited 1056 times

 I do not need baby sitters as there are no children here.

 Also, please don't apply if you are only really interested in travelling but not working.
 This is a WORK EXCHANGE I show you around the area after work quite a lot though not every day, and do my best to make your experience here good so that you are experiencing some of the area as well as working.

-WORK REQUIRED - At this time I am specifically looking for someone to lay ceramic tiles on a room which is prepared ready for the tiles to be laid.
-I am also always looking for someone to help in the garden.
+WORK REQUIRED - At this time I am specifically looking for someone to help with looking after dogs that have been rescued from the streets of other countries and equally important to get the garden ready for the public to view in aid of charity.
 You have to have had experience in gardening though it can be in your own garden, you do not have to be a professional but you will need to know how to WEED and dig.

 If you love animals and gardening you will fit in here very well.
 If you are only an animal lover there is not enough to do here looking after the animals you need to have other skills too gardening needs to be every month of the year as it is large and there are many different areas to it plus a vegetable garden.
 Helpers who are proficient in DIY are also welcome.